Refine: Analysis

 Understanding the Transportation Context

-Franklin Street today provides an important connection between I-295, abutting neighborhoods, and the Commercial Street waterfront.
-At its northern end, in the “highway transition zone”, it carries significant traffic volumes as a primary entry point to the Portland peninsula.
-There are consistently two vehicular travel lanes in each direction with seven signalized intersections.
-There are four local streets that run perpendicular to Franklin and no longer connect through to it.
+Franklin Street today provides an important connection between I-295, abutting neighborhoods, and the Commercial Street waterfront, and it changes distinctly from north to south.
+At its northern end, in the “highway transition zone,” it carries significant traffic volumes as a primary entry and exit point to and from the Portland peninsula.
+At the southern end, it is a more urban street, characteristic of downtown and the Old Port.

-In terms of multi-modal infrastructure, there is a sidewalk on at least one side of Franklin Street for its entire length, but the discontinuity of sidewalks and the large distances between and across street crossings makes walking its full length difficult.
-There are currently no bicycle facilities on Franklin Street.
+In terms of multi-modal infrastructure and services, Franklin Street is limited.
+There is a sidewalk on at least one side of Franklin Street for its entire length, but the discontinuity of sidewalks and the large distances between and across street crossings makes walking its full length difficult.
+There are currently no bicycle facilities and very limited transit service.

 Crash data show significant numbers of crashes and a high probability of fatal and serious injury crashes at Franklin Street intersections.
-From Exit 7 to Commercial Street, at the ten intersections with traffic signals there were 187 total crashes for the three year period 2021 to 2023.
+From 295/Exit 7 to Commercial Street there were 187 total crashes for the three year period from 2021 to 2023.
 Of those 187 crashes, 8 involved pedestrians and 5 involved bicyclists.
-Since 2023, two pedestrian fatalities have occurred, in November 2024 and November 2025 at Congress Street and Marginal Way.
-Seven of the ten locations with signals show a Very High (1) or High (6) probability of crashes resulting in fatal or serious injuries according to an analysis by MaineDOT for crashes through 2024 looking at the 10-year crash history.
+Since 2023, two pedestrian fatalities have occurred on Franklin Street at Congress Street and Marginal Way.
+Seven of the ten locations on Franklin Street with traffic signals show a very high or high probability of crashes resulting in fatal or serious injuries according to an analysis by MaineDOT.